slowernews/wisdom-tldr/README.md

 > *'The greatest barrier to success is the fear of failure.' -- Sven Goran Eriksson*

 > *'You always have two choices: your commitment versus your fear.' -- Sammy Davis Jr.*

-> *'When people criticize your life they are speaking about their one fears and limitations not yours.'*

 > *'Comfort in our failures allows us to act without fear, to engage without judgment, to love without conditions.'*